 - Inflammatory discussions about politics or religion

 Monitor your social media accounts and use them to promote a positive self-image.
-They can be an asset (rather than a hindrance) to you in a potential employer’s hiring decision.
+Turn them into an asset rather than a hindrance to future job searches.

 Resources to run your own background check

 You can find some personal public records for free.
 For example, McBride recommends FamilyTreeNow.com for a free report about your family and potential associates.
-He said that, although it is primarily meant to help people establish their genealogy and family trees, it has been used otherwise quite often thanks to the depth of data it provides.
+While this site is primarily meant to help people establish their genealogy and family trees, its wealth of data can make it useful for other purposes.